MridulDhiman/oss-journal/fauxgl.md

 ### Abstract

 fauxgl is a CPU based 3D rendering library written in go.
-I am thinking of exploring it, and understanding how 3D rendering works.
+It is a software based 3d rendering library and does not uses any hardware accelerators like GPUS etc.  I am thinking of exploring it, and understanding how 3D rendering works.
 Let's see how it goes.
 I always procrastinate trying to explore new repositories.
 But, not this time.
 I am writing this blog to make myself accountable.